-The course will explore the process from concept through development to production and postproduction with the intention of completing multiply projects ranging in length from 3 to 15minutes.
-Working in teams of three, students will co-produce a 3 - 5 minute segment of a group sourced documentary that will serve to fulfill the Engaged Learning component for this course.
-Working individually, students will produce an additional second 3 - 5 minute film of their choice.
-To complement the process we will critically analyze a variety of documentary films.
+The course will explore the process from concept through development to production and postproduction with the intention of completing multiply projects ranging in length from 3 to 15 minutes.
+Working as a group, students will co-produce a 3 - 15-minute segment of a groupsourced documentary that will serve to fulfill the Engaged Learning component for this course.
+Working individually, students will produce an additional second 4 - 7-minute film of their choice.
+To complement the process, we will critically analyze a variety of documentary films.